PCA of probability measures: Sparse and Dense sampling regimes: Introduction

 \section{Introduction}

 In this paper, we are interested in Principal Component Analysis (PCA) of a set of probability measures supported on $\mathbb{R}^d$.
 Such data models arise naturally in various applied fields, like signal and image processing, computer vision, and computational biology \cite{khamis2024scalable, kolouri2017optimal, montesuma2024recent}.
-In standard Euclidean settings, PCA characterizes the principal modes of variation of a set of random points through the eigenspectrum and eigenvectors of their covariance matrix.
+The goal of PCA of probability measures is to identify the main modes of variability, with outputs analogous to classical PCA : principal directions, component scores and modes of variation.
+These outputs enable low-dimensional representation, interpretation of variability and feature extraction for downstream tasks such as classification.
+In standard Euclidean settings, PCA relies on the eigenspectrum and eigenvectors of the covariance matrix of the data.
 Extending this idea to probability measures therefore requires a meaningful notion of covariance between random measures.
 A common strategy is to embed a given random measure $\mu$ into a Hilbert space $\mathcal{H}$ through a map $\Phi$.
 In this embedded space, the covariance operator

 becomes the fundamental descriptor of variability.

 We will focus on three specific embeddings of probability measures in Hilbert spaces.
 The \emph{Kernel Mean Embedding} \cite{muandet2017kernel} relies on kernel methods to map a probability measure into a \emph{Reproducing Kernel Hilbert Space} (RKHS).
 Another approach is the \emph{Linearized Optimal Transport} (LOT) embedding \cite{wang2013linear}, which leverages the Riemannian-like geometry of the Wasserstein space.
 Finally, the \emph{Sliced Wasserstein} (SW) \cite{rabin2011wasserstein} embedding, based on the Sliced Wasserstein distance, has recently gained popularity due to its computational efficiency and its ability to capture geometric features of probability measures.
 Most existing statistical results on these embeddings \cite{manole2024plugin,berlinet2011reproducing,chewi2024statistical} focus on the classical setting where one estimates $\Phi(\mu)$ from $m$ samples drawn from a \emph{single} probability measure $\mu$.
 However, many modern applications involve a collection of $n$ probability measures rather than a single one, calling for a statistical framework which accounts both intra- and inter-measure variability.